-Sensor networks are extremely data-driven and are deployed to monitor and understand the physical world.
-An entirely centralized data collection policy is hard to implement because of the energy constraints on sensor node communication.
-This policy is also inefficient because the sensor data has considerable redundancy both in time and in space.
-When the application demands compressed summaries of large spatio-temporal sensor data and similarity queries, such as detecting correlations among data and finding similar patterns, the use of a neural-network algorithm seems a reasonable choice.
+Sensor networks place several requirements on a distributed storage infrastructure.
+These systems are highly data-driven and are deployed to observe, analyze and understand the physical world.
+A fully centralized data collection strategy is infeasible given the energy constraints on sensor node communication, and is also inefficient given that sensor data has significant redundancy both in time and in space.
+In cases when the application demands compressed summaries of large spatio-temporal sensor data and similarity queries, such as detecting correlations and finding similar patterns, the use of a neural-network algorithm is a reasonable choice.

-The development of the wireless sensor networks is accompanied by several algorithms for data processing which are generally modified regression techniques from the field of multidimensional data series analysis in other scientific fields, with examples like nearest neighbor Danco Davcev Computer Science Department Faculty of Electrical Engineering Skopje, Macedonia etfdav@etf.ukim.edu.mk search, principal component analysis and multidimensional scaling (e.g. [7], [10]).
-We argue that some of the algorithms well developed within the neuralnetworks tradition for over 40 years, are well suited to fit into the requirements imposed to sensor networks for: simple parallel distributed computation, distributed storage, data robustness and auto-classification of sensor readings.
+The development of the wireless sensor networks is accompanied by several algorithms for data processing which are modified regression techniques from the field of multidimensional data series analysis in other scientific fields, with examples like nearest neighbor search, principal component analysis and multidimensional scaling (e.g. [8,11]).
+We argue that some of the algorithms well developed within the neural-networks tradition for over 40 years, are well suited to fit into the requirements imposed to sensor networks for: simple parallel distributed computation, distributed storage, data robustness and auto-classification of sensor readings.